Compare travel insurance policies for Bali and get peace of mind for your Balinese getaway.

 - Theft.
 Had your bag or wallet stolen in the busy crowds at one of Bali’s popular tourist hot spots?
 Petty crime is a common risk in Indonesia, so travel insurance covers the theft of cash, passports and personal items.

 - Water sports.
-Planning on surfing, snorkeling, parasailing or jet-skiing on your Bali trip?
+Planning on surfing the Bukit peninsula, snorkeling, parasailing or jet-skiing on your Bali trip?
 You’ll be able to find travel insurance that covers you when you participate in all of these activities.

 - Riding a motorcycle or scooter.
 If you’ll be getting around Bali on two wheels, some insurers will cover you for travel on motorcycle or scooter (conditions apply).